-Chilled butter is butter that has been well chilled in the refrigerator or freezer so that it does not melt during mixing.
-This helps create flaky pockets in recipes like pie crust.
+- Chilled butter is butter that has been well chilled in the refrigerator or freezer so that it does not melt during mixing.
+This helps create flaky pockets in recipes like pie crust, scones, and biscuits.

-Unless otherwise noted, melted butter should be liquified and lukewarm.
-If melted butter is too hot, it can cook the batter and eggs.
-I prefer to use melted butter in brownies and chewy chocolate chip cookies.
+- Unless otherwise noted, melted butter should be liquified and lukewarm.
+If melted butter is too hot, it can cook the eggs in your batter.
+I prefer to use melted butter in homemade brownies and my chewy chocolate chip cookies.

 2. Room Temperature is KEY

-- Read more: Why Room Temperature Makes a Difference
+- Further Reading: Why Room Temperature Makes a Difference

 3. Read the Recipe Before Beginning

-This sounds sort of silly to type, but I can’t tell you how many times I’ve had a complete and total disaster in the kitchen because I didn’t realize a certain step was coming up.
+I feel silly typing this, but I can’t tell you how many times I’ve had a complete recipe disaster because I didn’t realize a certain step was coming up.
 Reading ahead will help you know the how, why, where, and when of what you are about to do.
-It will take you 1-5 minutes and could save you from wasting your ingredients (and money!) on a failed dessert.
+It will take you 1-5 minutes and could save you from wasting your ingredients (and money!) on a failed recipe.

 4. Always Have Ingredients Prepped

-Measure your ingredients before beginning a recipe.
-Read through the ingredients, get them prepared and ready on your counter, then read the recipe in full.
-There is very little room for error when you begin recipes this way; you’re not scrambling and rushing during the recipe process.
+Measure your ingredients before starting a recipe.
+Read through the ingredients, then get them prepared on your counter.
+There’s very little room for error when you begin recipes this way; you’re not scrambling and rushing during the recipe process.

 5. Learn How to Measure

-And for liquid ingredients, I always a clear liquid measuring cup.
+- And for liquid ingredients, use clear liquid measuring cups.

 6. Weigh Your Ingredients